Trump contradicts himself over Comey firing

 “In fact when I decided to just do it, I said to myself, I said, ‘You know, this Russia thing with Trump and Russia is a made-up story,” he said.
 “It’s an excuse by the Democrats for having lost an election that they should have won.”

-The president’s latest comments come as Comey embarks on a massive media tour to promote his book, “A Higher Loyalty: Truth, Lies and Leadership.”
-The book chronicles Comey’s brief service under Trump, who he has said is “morally unfit” to be president.
+The Republican president has escalated his attacks on Comey, calling him a liar and a “slimeball,” as the former FBI director embarks on a media tour to promote his book, “A Higher Loyalty: Truth, Lies and Leadership.”

+Comey’s book chronicles his brief service under Trump, who he described as “morally unfit” to be president, while likening his leadership style to that of a mafia boss.

+Comey, a longtime Republican who said he did not vote in 2016, told ABC News on Wednesday that he no longer considered himself a member of the party.
+He said Republicans have “lost their way” in adopting Trump and becoming “transactional” instead of maintaining conservative values.